 20% of the County's CDBG funding is used to operate the program and to manage its various projects (at any time, the program is usually funding about twenty different projects or activities).
 The remaining 15% of the County's CDBG funding is used to operate a Home Loan Counseling Center which assists people who are interested in buying a home.

 By virtue of its participation in the CDBG program, the County also receives about $500,000 of HOME funding and $100,000 of Emergency Solutions Grant (ESG) funding each year.
 The County's HOME funding is used to support both the Home Loan Counseling Center and the CDBG program's neighborhood improvement focus.
-The Counseling Center uses its HOME funding to provide closing cost and down-payment assistance to low/moderate-income homebuyers; for more information about the down-payment assistance program, please call Joyce Brown at (214) 819-6060.
+The Counseling Center uses its HOME funding to provide closing cost and down-payment assistance to low/moderate-income homebuyers; for more information about the down-payment assistance program, please call (214) 819-6060.

 The County’s ESG funds are used to provide assistance to homeless organizations.
 For more information about this funding, please call Rachel Brown at (214) 653-6359.